Get Your Contract Dispute Case Packet — Force Payment Without Court

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Contract Dispute Arbitration

-Greenport, New York, a charming coastal community with a population of 4,799, has a rich maritime heritage and a vibrant local business environment.
+Greenport, the claimant, a charming coastal community with a population of 4,799, has a rich maritime heritage and a vibrant local business environment.
 When disputes arise from contracts—whether related to maritime shipping, local commerce, or service agreements—resolving them efficiently and fairly becomes paramount.
 Contract dispute arbitration is a widely recognized method where parties agree to settle disagreements outside traditional courts, opting instead for a neutral arbitration process.
 This approach often leads to faster resolutions, greater confidentiality, and preservation of business relationships.

 Legal Framework Governing Arbitration in New York